NIGK14007U Tree Biology and Arboriculture

 MSc Programme in Landscape Architecture

-This course gives you an introduction to the fascinating world of tree biology, and enables you as tree manager to make science-based decisions.
+This course is indispensable if you wish to work professionally with trees.
+It gives you an introduction to the fascinating world of tree biology, and enables you as tree manager to make wise decisions.
+Having completed this course, you will never look at trees in the same way again!

 Woody plants dominate most vegetation on Earth, and provide microclimate, habitats, and resources for a profusion of other life forms, including humans.
 Direct tree products include timber, fiber, biomass, fruit, and secondary substances with innumerable economical uses.